totalopenstation/totalopenstation/docs/input_formats/if_leica_gsi.rst

 base station points, except in some specific cases when the base point coordinates are directly associated with each measurement.

-Measurement units (both for distances and angles) are not supported yet.

 Acknowledgements
 ================